NeuralVFX/unreal-omnidirectional-stereo-camera/USAGE.md

 o f0 w720 h720 n"RenderTest_002_001.00100.png" r180.000000 p144.000000 y72.000000 v50.000000
 ```

-- In order to convert the whole sequence into a panorama, find the script called `util/stitcher.py`
+- In order to convert the whole sequence into a panorama, find the script called `util/stitcher.py` and use it like so:
-### Use the Stitcher Script
 ```
 cd util
 python stitcher.py --stitcher C:/PTStitcher/PTStitcherNG.exe --outdir C:/Output/